Sage/streamlinejs/README.md

     });

 And you can mix streamline functions, classical callback based code and synchrononous functions in the same file.
 Streamline will only transform the functions that have the special `_` parameter.
-The other functions will end up unmodified in the output file.
+The other functions will end up unmodified in the output file (maybe slightly reformatted by the narcissus pretty printer).

 # Running in other environments